THE9rtyt/microblaze_phys333/setup.md

 Double-click the MIG to reconfigure it.

-Click next until you get to the "Memory Options" page.
+Click next until you get to the "Memory Options" page (see below). (my clock speeds are pretty different than yours???)

 Disable the "Select Additional Clocks" checkbox.